allthatjava/spring-boot-ecommerce/README.md

 ### Link to Frontend (Angular)
 [Angular Frontend Code](https://github.com/allthatjava/angular-ecommerce)

+### To run the code
+need to set Active profile as `dev` to run the application locally

 ### If you want to dockerize the applicaiton
 * First download postgres dbms image [Postgres Image](https://hub.docker.com/_/postgres)
 ```